ensaremirerol/Owlready2-example/README.md

 # Owlready2 Parallel ontology reasoning

-This example shows how to validate more than one ontology at the same time using the subprocess module.
+This example shows how to reason more than one ontology at the same time using the subprocess module.

 ## Environment Variables